-Parque de Vida is located from Montezuma Avenue to Empire Street and east of Mildred Road across the street from Centennial Park.
-Parque de Vida is the newest of the City of Cortez’s parks and offers a wide variety of activities with its three multi-purpose fields, four baseball fields, softball field, two basketball courts, four tennis courts, skate board park, BMX track, two park shelters available for reservation, playground, sand volleyball court, fishing pond, two miles of paths for walkers and joggers, an amphitheater for community performances and gatherings and restroom facilities.
+Parque de Vida is located from Montezuma Avenue to Empire Street and east of Mildred Road to Roger Smith Avenue.
+Parque de Vida is the newest of the City of Cortez’s parks and offers a wide variety of activities with its three multi-purpose fields, one baseball field, softball field, six basketball nets, four tennis courts, skateboard park, two park shelters available for reservation, playground, sand volleyball court, fishing pond, two miles of paths for walkers and joggers, an amphitheater for community performances and gatherings and restroom facilities.

 Denny Lake Park is located off Highway 160 on the east end of Cortez on Denny Street.
 Denny Lake Park has a playground, park shelters for open use, fishing area with a dock, a mile long walking and jogging path and restroom facilities.